-- A Fixed Asset Schedule can also be created on a monthly or yearly basis.
+- A Fixed Asset Schedule can also be created monthly or yearly.

 - Detailed Schedules and disclosures create a positive impact on shareholders, creditors, and investors.

-- Fixed Asset Schedule also makes the depreciation calculation transparent and comparatively easy.
+- It also makes the depreciation calculation transparent and comparatively easy.

 - This Schedule is also helpful for forecasting the requirement of fixed assets in the future.